Academic Talks

 • ‘Foucault on Violence: The End of Critique?’
 Foucault Circle, 6th Annual Meeting, University of Memphis, USA.
 February 24–26, 2006.

 • ‘Foucault on Violence’.
 Department of Philosophy, The New School for Social Research, USA.
 April 27, 2006.
-Invited speaker.

 • ‘Foucault on Freedom’.
 Feminism, Democracy, Freedom, Centre de Cooperation Franco-Norvegienne en Sciences Sociale et Humaine, France.
 December 9, 2005.
-Invited speaker.

 • ‘Foucault on Violence’.
 Society for European Philosophy, What is Terror?
 University of Reading, UK.
 September 8–10, 2005.

 • ‘Feminine Experience: Rethinking the phenomenology/post-structuralism debate’.
 Filosofidagarna, University of Uppsala, Sweden.
 June 9–11, 2005.
-Invited speaker.

 • ‘A Phenomenology of Gender’.
 Nordic Society for Phenomenology, 3rd Annual Meeting, University of Bergen, Norway.
 April 23–25, 2005.